NormallyDistributed/Thesis/README.md

 # Master Thesis: Knowledge Graph Based Question Answering System for Financial Securities

-For a description of the model and experiments, see TBA.

 The semantic question answering system can either be accessed via Terminal or using a simple GUI.

 ## Run: